Azure/azure-event-hubs-dotnet/readme.md

 ### How to build client liblaries on Visual Studio 2017?

 Make sure you have .NET Core Cross-Platform Development SDK installed.
 If it is missing, you can install the SDK by running Visual Studio Installer.
+See [https://www.microsoft.com/net/core#windowscmd] for VS 2017 and SDK installation.

 ### How do I run the unit tests?